All Episodes

 One more hour coming right up here on the Rush Limbaugh program.

-Jason Lewis filling in for the big guy today, Carl in Charleston, South Carolina, you're next up on the Excellence in Broadcasting Network.
+Carl in Charleston, South Carolina, you're next up on the Excellence in Broadcasting Network.

-Yeah, quick point.
+Yeah, a quick point.

 Governments don't create jobs, never have.

-If you take the defense program that got two computers to talk together, that program turns out to be the internet, but only when Al Gore released it to the public sector or the private sector.
+If you take the defense program that got two computers to talk together, that program turned out to be the internet, but only when Al Gore released it to the public sector or the private sector.

 Once the private sector got a hold of it, that's where they generated their massive revenue from capital gains.